Saturday, April 14, 2012

 You say potato, I say toboggan; you say tomato, I say slumgullion... let’s eat!

-When I was a kid, my mom would say “Doug, chop up a big onion for me” & I’d say “What are you making, potato soup?”
-(One of her specialties) and she’d say, “no, slumgullion.”
+When I was a kid, my mom would say “Doug, chop up a big onion for me honey” & I’d ask if she was making potato soup, one of her specialties.
+She’d say no, slumgullion.
 Ooh!
-A mixture of ground beef, celery, onions, pepper, tomato juice and macaroni—she’d make an army-sized pot of it (for her ravenous army of six kids) and we’d wolf it down like there was no tomorrow.
+A mixture of ground beef, celery, onions, tomato juice and macaroni—she’d make an army-sized pot of it for her ravenous army of six kids, and we’d scarf it down like there was no tomorrow.

-I’ve tried making it on my own, but it always seems to lack something special.
-(Mom, I’m guessing.)
-I’ve seen some recipes for it online, but I’m always surprised how much the ingredients can vary per cook.
-Anyway, the thing is—I’ve been making my OWN version of slumgullion now for several years & I think it’s pretty good.
-(I’m basically substituting the tomato juice for ketchup & cream of celery soup.
-Trust me, it works!)
+I’ve tried making it on my own, but it always seems to lack something special—Mom, I’m guessing.
+I’ve seen some recipes for it online, but I’m always surprised how much the ingredients can vary.
+Anyway, I’ve been making my OWN version of slumgullion now for several years & I think it’s pretty good.
+I’m basically substituting ketchup & cream of celery soup for the tomato juice.
+Trust me, it works!

 Not my Mom’s Slumgullion